In this fast-paced world, it’s easy to forget the most crucial aspect of our existence… self-love.

 I listed every person who had somehow impacted the writing of the book and it made me feel good.
 It helped me feel loved in the world because it shifted my entire perspective of how much support and love were present in my life.

-Chip away at your emotional deprivation and/or abandonment life trap.
+7. Chip away at your emotional deprivation

 One of the most impactful books I’ve read is: Reinventing Your Life: The Breakthrough Program to End Negative Behavior and Feel Great Again, by Jeffrey E. Young Ph.
 D. and Janet S. Klosko, Ph.
 D.